Home

 Filtering and subsetting data

 There are many times when you will want to analyze certain rows or columns of a dataset, or select only certain values from a dataset.
 R makes this very easy to do, particularly with functions from the Tidyverse set of R packages, which all share some general principles in their architecture.
-I won’t go into the details of the Tidyverse philosphy, as it’s very well documented and you can read all about it at the link.
+I won’t go into the details of the Tidyverse philosophy, as it’s very well documented and you can read about it at the link.

 We can filter data using the filter() function from the dplyr package:

-coho_data <- filter(all_data, Species == "Coho")
+occ_data <- filter(all_data, Species == "S. occidentalis")

 Filter works by taking a dataframe as input, then filtering that down to only the rows where some condition is met in a given column.
-In the above command, we have filtered to only rows of the all_data object where the Species column is equal to (denoted by == in R because = is used for other things) "Coho".
+In the above command, we have filtered to only rows of the all_data object where the Species column is equal to (denoted by == in R because = is used for other things) "S. occidentalis".

 You can use equal ==, not equal !=, greater or less than > or <, and other conditions in filter.
 You can also link together conditions using & to specify that both conditions must be met or | to specify that either condition must be met.

-big_coho <- filter(all_data, Species == "Coho" & Fork.length..cm. > 10)
+big_occ <- filter(all_data, Species == "S. occidentalis" & svl > 65)

-coho_steel <- filter(all_data, Species == "Coho" | Species == "Steelhead")
+jar_occ <- filter(all_data, Species == "S. jarrovii" | Species == "S. occidentalis")

-Here, even though we want Coho AND Steelhead, we need to tell filter() to keep rows where Species == "Coho" OR (|) Species == "Steelhead".
+Here, even though we want S. jarrovii AND S. occidentalis, we need to tell filter() to keep rows where Species == "S. jarrovii" OR (|) Species == "S. occidentalis".

 Note that you can achieve all of the same ends without Tidyverse functions using R’s basic indexing, e.g., you could alternately get only Coho rows by running:

-coho_data <- all_data[all_data$Species == "Coho",]
+occ_data <- all_data[all_data$Species == "S. occidentalis",]

-head(coho_data, n=4)
+head(occ_data, n=4)

 If we want to select only certain columns from a dataframe, we can use the select() function from dplyr, e.g.,:

-ggplot(data = coho_data) +
+ggplot(data = occ_data) +

 geom_point(mapping = aes(

-x = Fork.length..cm.,
+x = svl,

-y = del15N,
+y = Ctmax,

-size = Weight..g.),
+size = Elevation..m.),

 color = "hotpink") +